Information by: T J Price, Psy D

 Is ADD/ADHD a sickness?

-Attention Deficit Disorder (ADD), with or without Hyperactivity (the H), is a condition that almost all people, who truly have ADD, have from birth.
+Attention Deficit Disorder (ADD), with or without Hyperactivity (the H), is a condition that almost all people, who truly have ADD, have from a very early age.
 It is not something that is “caught” from another person.
 It is not something that a person can just “try harder” to overcome.
 Children with ADD can make life difficult for everyone around them and themselves.
-While it seems they are deliberately ignoring or flouting everyone else’s needs and wishes, a more accurate understanding is that they can’t sit still, pay attention, or follow instructions as most other people their age can.
+While it seems they are deliberately ignoring or flouting everyone else’s needs and wishes, a more accurate understanding is that they can’t sit still, pay attention, or follow instructions as well as most other people their age can.

-I have heard it said, jokingly, that a more appropriate name for ADD would be Intentional Deficit Disorder.
-There is some truth to that; it often seems as if everything out there in the world catches the person’s attention and it is those voluntary, intentional tasks that suffer the most.
+I have heard it said, almost jokingly, that a more appropriate name for ADD would be Intentional Deficit Disorder.
+There is some truth to that; it often seems as if everything out there in the world catches the person’s attention and it is the voluntary, intentional tasks that suffer the most.
 Another way to understand this; we all have 100% of the attention we have.
 But, some people lack the neural ability to harness that attention to what really matters at the moment (an Executive Function of the brain).
+Other professionals describe this condition as Deficits of Attending to Anything that is not Highly Interesting.

 Is ADD/ADHD New?